malyalar/stereo-anatomy-reference/README.md

 <img src="https://github.com/malyalar/stereoAnatomyReference/blob/master/spinningMountAnimation.gif" width="600" height="340" />
 </p>

+A quick viewport render of the mount model, developed in Blender 2.8.

 ### Credits
 - Module developed with resources from the Education Program in Anatomy, McMaster University
 - Filming reference, module, and mount model developed by Rohit Malyala.
 Poster material/information developed in conjunction with co-authors below.